-The following assumptions have been made during the Failure Modes, Effects, and Diagnostic Analysis of the BXS Pilot & Mechanical Valve.
+The following assumptions have been made during the Failure Modes, Effects, and Diagnostic Analysis of the ETSV15.

-- Only a single component failure will fail the entire BXS Pilot & Mechanical Valve. - Failure rates are constant; wear-out mechanisms are not included. - Propagation of failures is not relevant. - All components that are not part of the safety function and cannot influence the safety function (feedback immune) are excluded. - Failures caused by maintenance capability are site specific and therefore cannot be included.
+- A single component failure will fail the entire ETSV15, therefore propagation of failures is not relevant. - Failure rates are constant; wear-out mechanisms are not included. - Propagation of failures is not relevant. - All components that are not part of the safety function and cannot influence the safety function (feedback immune) are excluded. - Failures caused by the operational / maintenance culture are site specific and modeled by the Site Safety index (SSI).
+Failure rates are presented for an average realistic level (SSI=2) and for comparison purposes at an ideal level, SSI=4. - The stress levels are average for an industrial environment and can be compared to the exida Profile 5 (Offshore Equipment) with temperature limits within the manufacturer's rating.
+Other environmental characteristics are assumed to be within manufacturer's rating. - Materials are compatible with the environmental and process conditions.